Lights of Life

 For each star card dedicated we kindly ask for a donation, which will be used to fund the care we are giving our patients and their loved ones this winter.
 This means the display is not only one of love, but of support for the future of the Hospice.

-Lights of Life Service: Sunday 17th November, 5-6pm
+Lights of Life Service

-- Live music from Roxy Searle
+- Live music

 - Readings from staff and families